31ravindra/MyHotels/README.md

 - user can add favourites hotel by using Star icon in table view cell.

-Requirement -
+Support and Requirements -
-Xcode 12+
+- Xcode 12+
-Swift 5
+- Swift 5
-iOS 13+
+- iOS 13+
-iPhone and iPad
+- iPhone and iPad